supremebeing7/scavenger/USER_STORIES.md

 * As a registered user, I want to be able to favorite other user-created hunts/crawls so I can more easily find them next time.

-* As a registered user, I want to mark a crawl as DONE if I've completed it.

 * As an unregistered user, I want to be able to check in at a place and be able to upload a picture or answer a question in order to get the next clue.